molder-strides/ingrid_jansen/resources/notes.md

 Agile Frontend Load Balancing Parallel Processing Kubernetes Containerization Framework I find that the harder I work, the more luck I seem to have.
 Act as if what you do makes a difference.
 It does.
 Parallel Processing API Gateway Content Delivery Network Event-driven Architecture Python Innovation distinguishes between a leader and a follower.
 Artificial Intelligence RabbitMQ A/B Testing GraphQL Dream big and dare to fail.
-Latency Optimization
+Latency Optimization Frontend Machine Learning Automation React Multi-threading Dream big and dare to fail.
+Happiness is not something ready made.
+It comes from your own actions.
+Predictive Analytics Simplicity is the ultimate sophistication.
+Framework Stay hungry, stay foolish.
+API Do what you love and the money will follow.
+RabbitMQ Backend